tomchor/ezkpp/_build/html/_sources/compiling.txt

 alternative.

-However, if you're insecure with navigating your directories using your terminal, it's best to do everything via this second, more straightfoward, option.
+However, if you're insecure with navigating your directories using your terminal, it's best to do everything via this second, more straightforward, option.
 It uses solely commands but it's easier.
 First, as soon as you open the terminal run the following commands